Who should I contact for more information about the graduate degrees in Higher Education and Student Affairs at OSU?

 Can I complete the Ph.D. in Tulsa?

-All courses required for the Ph.D. are available in Tulsa and Stillwater.
-See the HESA course rotation for details about which courses will be offered in what semester.
+Most students should be able to complete their coursework at the OSU-Tulsa campus.
 Students may choose to take courses in another location to accommodate their plans for completing coursework in a particular semester.
 Students who wish to take the majority of their coursework in Tulsa are very strongly encouraged to work closely with their advisor to develop a Plan of Study that aligns with this course rotation.

 Where can I find information about cost of attendance for graduate students at OSU?